AVpres/homebrew-formulae/README.md

 The formulae have been tested succesfully on Linux (Linuxbrew), on the Windows Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).

-## Caveat

-**This work is still in progress.
-Our clients are currently testing alpha releases.
-The source code will become freely available on [our website](https://avpres.net/), as soon as a public beta will be released.**

 ## Table of Contents

 - **openLTO** – Bash scripts to manage LTO cartridges with LTFS